Explainer · June 17, 2026

 | Accountability | Anonymous | Named, attributable |

-| Best at | Speed and scale of work | Taste, sign-off, unblocking |
+| Best at | Speed and scale of work | Expertise, taste, sign-off, unblocking |

 | Example | Refactor this codebase | Would you ship this?
 What would you change? |